open-turo/actions-tf/prerelease/README.md

 <!-- action-docs-description -->
 ## Description

-< GitHub Action to compute a prerelease version based on the latest release version and the number of commits since the latest release.
-This will also generate a docker tag based on the computed version if the label `prerelease` is specified on the PR.
+GitHub Action to compute a prerelease version based on the latest release version and the number of commits since the latest release.
 <!-- action-docs-description -->
 <!-- prettier-ignore-end -->